DE-RSE/learn-and-teach/_pages/competencies.md

 <!-- To add a new resource: https://github.com/DE-RSE/learn-and-teach/blob/main/CONTRIBUTING.md -->

-## Software engineering skills
+## Software/Technical skills

-RSEs are Research **Software Engineers** and, as such, posess software engineering skills that allow them to create and maintain complex and FAIR (Findable, Accessible, Interoperable, and Reusable) research software.
+RSEs are Research **Software Engineers** and, as such, possess software engineering skills that allow them to create and maintain complex and FAIR (Findable, Accessible, Interoperable, and Reusable) research software.

 ### Adapting to the software life-cycle (SWLC) <a name="SWLC"></a>